mikebelzer/mikebelzer.github.io/README.md

 # Mike Belzer
-## Software developer, Tinkerer, Meddler, and Bit Twiddler Extraordinaire
+## Software Developer, Tinkerer, Meddler, and Bit Twiddler Extraordinaire

 As an accomplished IT professional with extensive experience in software development across a wide range of technologies, I have honed my skills in C#, .NET, JavaScript, TypeScript, Java, SQL Server, Oracle, React, and Angular.
 My career spans applications development, data application services, business intelligence, system administration, conversions, business requirements analysis, implementations, and report management.
 I also have the following qualities: